Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > Capitalize() method capitalizes the first letter of the string, and if the letter is already capital it returns the original string

 ---

+## 42. What is, not and in operators?

+> Operators are functions that take two or more values and returns the corresponding result.
+>
+> 1. is: returns true when two operands are true
+> 2. not: returns inverse of a boolean value
+> 3. in: checks if some element is present in some sequence.

+---